-Following this initial outreach, FRA held a follow-up conversation with BRS and IBEW, on March 3, 2022, and individuals from the BRS and IBEW informed FRA of elements that they believe would be beneficial in a signal employee certification program.
-During this conversation, which was held in videoconference format, FRA asked the attendees to provide individualized feedback on how similar or different a signal employee certification rule should be to FRA's locomotive engineer and conductor certification rules found in 49 CFR parts 240 and 242.
+Following this initial outreach, FRA held a follow-up conversation with ATDA and IBEW, on March 3, 2022, and individuals from ATDA and IBEW informed FRA of elements that they believe would be beneficial in a dispatcher certification program.
+During this conversation, which was held in videoconference format, FRA asked the attendees to provide individualized feedback on how similar or different a dispatcher certification rule should be to FRA's locomotive engineer and conductor certification rules found in 49 CFR parts 240 and 242.

-FRA heard that the agency needs to ensure that comprehensive training is provided to signal employees as the current training is inadequate.
-FRA also heard that railroads are not providing enough training on new equipment and new technology for signal employees.
-It was also noted that, in some cases, signal employees are being required to use new equipment and new technology without having received any prior training on the equipment or technology.
+FRA heard that the agency needs to ensure that comprehensive training is provided to dispatchers as the current training is inadequate.
+FRA also heard that railroads are not providing enough training on new technology and in some cases, training only consists of a PowerPoint presentation or watching a video.
+It was also noted that dispatchers are often told to ask their managers if they have questions, but managers are not always knowledgeable about the craft and often do not have sufficient expertise to answer such questions.

-On March 7, 2022, FRA had a conversation with the railroad industry, including Norfolk Southern Corporation (NS), ASLRRA, and AAR.
-During this conversation, which was conducted in a videoconference format, FRA also asked for individualized feedback on how

-FRA's locomotive engineer and conductor certification regulations in 49 CFR parts 240 and 242 could be improved upon with respect to signal employee certification.
+On March 7, 2022, FRA had a conversation with the railroad industry, including the Norfolk Southern Corporation (NS), AAR, and ASLRRA.
+During this conversation, which was conducted in a videoconference format, FRA also asked for individualized feedback on how FRA's locomotive engineer and conductor certification regulations in 49 CFR parts 240 and 242 could be improved upon with respect to dispatcher certification.
 Specifically, FRA asked for feedback on any regulatory provisions in 49 CFR parts 240 and 242 that, in their experience, may have been difficult to implement, as well as whether FRA should explore any changes to these regulatory provisions.

-AAR expressed opposition to FRA's proposal to issue regulations requiring certification of signal employees arguing that there was not a safety benefit to certification.
+AAR expressed opposition to FRA's proposal to issue regulations requiring certification of dispatchers arguing that there was not a safety benefit to certification.
 In addition, NS questioned the need for certification regulations in the absence of any identified gaps in coverage by existing railroad training programs.
+ASLRRA expressed concern that FRA's proposal to issue regulations requiring dispatcher certification would result in a large paperwork burden with little benefit.